edxml/test-corpus/README.rst

 .. _Python package: python/edxml-test-corpus
 .. _Composer package: php

 Testing if a file or set of files was parsed correctly is done in various ways, depending on the type of test.
-The collection is subdivided in three categories containing tree different types of tests:
+The collection for a specific EDXML version is subdivided in three categories containing tree different types of tests:

 1. Valid data that implementations must ingest without problems (in ``valid/``)
 2. Invalid data that implementations must refuse to ingest (in ``invalid/``)